oweb36/mws-docs/mws/Characters/Characters/Air Conditioners/ToshyFEN/FEN.md

 There's an exception though to that, RBC!
 FEN would do anything to protect RBC, as RBC is not only him, RBC is also his brain and also his "brother."
 FEN would even kill others just to protect RBC.
 FEN, even in his unhinged personality would still protect RBC.

 FEN's volatile personality and mind can switch easily.
-He is caring though to some, especially [RBC](#RBC-AMSUS).
+He is caring though to some, especially [RBC-AMSUS](RBC-AMSUS.md).

 Do not worry though!
 Its nothing compared to [CIFS](../../../Bench/Air%20Conditioners/CIFS.md)'s mental health!